Mamphela Ramphele: Politics

-In 2013, Ramphele expressed interest in returning to South African politics and resigned as the chairperson of Gold Fields.
+In 2013, Ramphele expressed interest in South African politics and resigned as the chairperson of Gold Fields.
 On 18 February 2013, she announced the formation of a new political party, named Agang South Africa (Agang is Northern Sotho for "Build"), intended to challenge the African National Congress.

 Some critics have challenged Ramphele's drawing on Steve Biko's legacy in her political campaigns.

 On 28 January 2014, Ramphele accepted an invitation from the Democratic Alliance to stand as their presidential candidate in the 2014 general election.
 On 31 January 2014, Ramphele issued a statement saying that she would not take up Democratic Alliance party membership and would remain the leader of Agang South Africa, resulting in confusion.
 On 2 February 2014, Helen Zille stated that Ramphele had reneged on her agreement to stand as the Democratic Alliance's presidential candidate.
 Ramphele subsequently apologised for the reversal of her decision, saying that the timing was not right as the reaction to it had shown people were unable to overcome race-based party politics.

 Agang South Africa won two seats in the National Assembly of South Africa.
 Following internal conflict within the party, Ramphele announced her withdrawal from politics on 8 July 2014.

 Honorary degrees and awards

-Ramphele has received twenty-three honorary degrees and numerous awards, including:
+Ramphele has received twenty-four honorary degrees and numerous awards, including: